Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Application to Twitter network data

-Despite $G_m =4$, further inspection showed that, across all the 10 chains, a small number of nodes was typically allocated to the 4th cluster.
-Maximising PEAR resulted in an estimate of the number of clusters of 3, with an ARI of 0.94 between the final clustering and the players' clubs.
+Despite $G_m =1$, maximising PEAR across the 10 chains resulted in an estimate of 3 clusters, with an ARI of 0.94 between this final clustering and the players' clubs.
 Figures \ref{fig:football_true} and \ref{fig:football_lspcm} show the Fruchterman-Reingold layouts \citep{kolaczyk_2020_statistical} of the network with the players' clubs and inferred clusters detailed respectively.
 Only one player was clustered differently to the other players in his club: the West Brom player Romelu Lukaku who was originally from Chelsea football club and was on a season-long loan deal with West Brom.
 Lukaku mentioned and was mentioned by only one player, the Spurs player Jan Vertonghen and intuitively the LSPCM has clustered them together.
 Figure \ref{fig:football_lspcm_pos} shows the posterior mean latent positions coloured by the cluster labels that maximises the PEAR across the 10 chains.
-Cluster 1 (which contains all of the Stoke players only) and cluster 2 (all players from Spurs, and Romelu Lukaku) are separate from each other on the first dimension, while in the second dimension cluster 3 (which captures West Brom players except Romelu Lukaku) is separated from clusters 1 and 2, indicating both dimensions are necessary for representation of the nodes in the three clusters.
+Cluster 1 (which contains all of the Stoke players only) and cluster 2 (all players from Spurs, and Romelu Lukaku) are separate from each other on the first dimension, while in the second dimension cluster 3 (which captures West Brom players except Romelu Lukaku) is separated from clusters 1 and 2, indicating both effective latent dimensions are necessary for representation of the nodes in the three clusters.

 Through the posterior similarity matrix, Figure \ref{fig:football_heat} illustrates the uncertainty in the football players' cluster labels where the colour intensity indicates the probability of a player being clustered together with another player.
-Cluster 3 (predominantly players from West Brom) has the strongest certainty in its cluster labels, while there is some uncertainty in the membership of players in clusters 1 and 2.
+Cluster 2 (predominantly players from West Brom) has the strongest certainty in its cluster labels, while there is some uncertainty in the membership of players in clusters 1 and 3.